GPT request and rendering modes

 Trafficking nonexistent networks using SRA causes the entire ad request to fail.

 - Multi-request: Each ad request defined is sent to DFP separately from the body of your content.
-Unlike with SRA, multi-request tags do not guarantee roadblocks.
+Unlike with SRA, multi-request tags do not guarantee roadblocks or exclusions (including competitive, same advertiser and same creative).
 This is the default request mode.
 Learn more about how DFP connects multiple requests for a page view

 - Asynchronous: Allows your content and ads to load independently, instead of loading content and ads together in sequence.
 Each ad renders within an iframe that’s reserved on the page until the ad is ready to display.
 If a creative is slow in loading, your content does not need to wait.
 This is the recommended rendering mode.